- Special Offers

 Bruckless Co Donegal

-18 acres of woodland and gardens surround Clive and Joan Evans’ lovely 18th-century house and Connemara pony stud farm overlooking Bruckless Bay.
-It is a lovely place to stay and the two acre gardens are open to the public at certain times, as part of the Donegal Garden Trail (www.donegalgardentrail.com) they reach down to the foreshore and include some beautiful mature beech trees that were planted when the house was built.
-The gardens are not too formal but thoughtfully designed, constantly developing and well-maintained - Joan is ‘the gardener’ and a Founder Member of the Donegal Garden Society (www.donegalgardensociety.net), whilst modest Clive ‘just cuts the grass’ (no mean feat, there is plenty of it).
-The Donegal Garden Trail lists 26 gardens, organised by area – Bruckless is among seven in the Donegal Town-Glencolmcille area (including Elizabeth Temple’s walled Salthill Garden at Mountcharles) and the site also details garden centres and nurseries in Donegal, many specialising in seaside and wind resistant plants
+18 acres of woodland and gardens surround Joan and the late Clive Evans’s lovely 18th-century house and Connemara pony stud farm overlooking Bruckless Bay.
+It is a quiet and relaxing place to stay and the two acre gardens are open to the public at certain times, as part of the Donegal Garden Trail (www.donegalgardentrail.com).
+Reaching down to the foreshore and with some beautiful mature beech trees that were planted when the house was built, the gardens are not too formal but thoughtfully designed, constantly developing and well-maintained - Joan is a Founder Member of the Donegal Garden Society (www.donegalgardensociety.net).
+The Donegal Garden Trail lists 24 gardens, organised by area – Bruckless is among eight in the Donegal Town-Glencolmcille area (including Elizabeth Temple’s walled Salthill Garden at Mountcharles) and the site also details garden centres and nurseries in Donegal, many specialising in seaside and wind resistant plants, and lists half a dozen accommodation partners around the county.

 Gorey Co Wexford

 The Bowe family’s beautiful regency period house on the Courtown Road (R742), is renowned as one of Ireland’s most luxurious small hotels.
-Currently run by sisters Margaret and Laura Bowe, it is surrounded by 36 acres of beautiful gardens and grounds - including an immaculate kitchen garden of herbs, vegetables and fruits that is within sight of the restaurant and nothing less than a work of art.
-The Wexford Garden Trail (visitwexford.ie/index.php?contentid=gardens) was recently launched at Marlfield House by garden expert Gerry Daly; a user friendly brochure is available, including a map of the county with the location, details and photos of all the gardens and nurseries featured (available in tourist offices and hotels in the area).
+Currently run by sisters Margaret and Laura Bowe, it is surrounded by 36 acres of beautiful gardens and grounds - including an immaculate kitchen garden of herbs, vegetables and fruits offer the main view from the new casual dining restaurant, The Duck, and is nothing less than a work of art.
+The Wexford Garden Trail (www.wexfordgardentrail.com) offers a user friendly brochure as well as online information, including a map of the county with the location, details and photos of all the gardens and nurseries featured (available in tourist offices and hotels in the area).
 Describing Marlfield, it says “Woodlands form the back drop to meandering paths through an extensive kitchen garden of.
 Long borders of shrubs and herbaceous perennials flank a yew hedge and lead to the lawns and formal gardens.
 The lake and wildfowl reserve form a completely separate garden to the front of the hotel and the island, reached by a wooden bridge, has beautiful specimen shrubs and trees.”
-The garden entrance fee (€12) includes morning coffee or afternoon tea, and garden-themed breaks are sometimes offered – a recent example was a two-day tour of selected gardens on the Trail, with renowned gardener Frances MacDonald.
+The garden entrance fee (€12) includes morning coffee or afternoon tea, and garden-themed breaks are sometimes offered.

 Newrath Bridge Rathnew Co Wicklow

-Now in its 23rd year and including lovely places in both the Garden County and adjoining counties. the former Wicklow Garden Festival is now known as Wicklow Gardens ( www.wicklowgardens.com).
-A highlight for any garden would be a visit to this rambling old coaching inn which is set in lovely gardens alongside the River Vartry and has a long and fascinating history - it’s one of Ireland’s oldest coaching inns, built around 1720.
-In the same family now for five generations brothers Richard and Tom Gelletlie take pride in running the place on traditional lines, as many guests will member their late mother, Maureen Gelletlie, doing until recently.
+Now running for a quarter of a century and including lovely places in both the Garden County and adjoining counties, the former Wicklow Garden Festival is now known as Wicklow Gardens (www.wicklowgardens.com).
+The wide choice of member gardens ranges from famous places like Mount Usher, Powerscourt, Russborough and the National Garden Exhibition Centre to smaller but equally interesting private gardens like Hunting Brook and June Blake’s Garden (both in the Blessington area).
+A visit to this rambling old coaching inn set in lovely gardens alongside the River Vartry would be a highlight for any gardener and a lovely place to be based when visiting gardens in the area.
+One of Ireland’s oldest coaching inns, it was built around 1720 and has been in the same family now for five generations brothers.
+Brothers Richard and Tom Gelletlie take pride in running the place on traditional lines, as many guests will remember their late mother, the legendary Maureen Gelletlie, doing for many years.
 People come here for old-fashioned comfort and food based on local and home-grown produce; the emphasis is very much on ‘old fashioned’, which is where its charm and character lie.
-Their famous afternoon tea is served in the riverside garden in summer, and it’s a special treat in May and June when the herbaceous borders put on a spectacular display of oriental poppies.
+Their famous afternoon tea is served in the riverside garden in summer, and it’s a special treat when the herbaceous borders put on their spectacular display of oriental poppies.
 “Many other interesting perennials are featured in box-edged borders,” states the Wicklow Gardens guide, “Trees and shrubs include magnolias, rhododendron, specimens, lirodendron, nothofagus, eucryphias, podocarpus, abutilon, fremontedendron, ginkgo, paulownia etc. The large kitchen garden provides fruit and vegetables for the hotel.”
 Open all year from 10am-dusk; voluntary contributions to the Irish Cancer Society are encouraged.

 Carrig House Country House & Restaurant